 Max size: 4 GB

-Project must be sent to the instructor ([email protected]) using file sharing platforms such as Dropbox, WeTransfer, Google Drive, etc.
+Project must be sent to the instructor ([email protected]) using file sharing platforms such as WeTransfer, Google Drive and the likes.

 Specifically, the following criteria will be considered: concept, structure, presentation, originality, creativity, impact.